Techno-coder/example_os/tutorials/stack_trace.md

 let return_address = unsafe { *(base_pointer.offset(1)) } as usize;
 println!("Call site: {}", return_address);
 ```
+We increment by 1 because `offset` is based on the size of the data type (`usize`,
+which has a size of 8 bytes) not the number of bytes.
+Note that in Rust, dereferencing
-Note that in Rust, dereferencing a raw pointer is considered unsafe.
+a raw pointer is considered unsafe.

 Finally, we need to "walk the stack" and get the return addresses of all
 the previous stack frames.
 To do this, we set the current